rentry/rentry.github.io/_posts/2017-05-27-the-trouble-with-reality.md

 As I write this, we’re dealing with the aftermath of [the murder of two men who defended muslim women](http://www.oregonlive.com/portland/index.ssf/2017/05/police_responding_to_ne_portla.html#incart_big-photo) from aggressive verbal abuse on a light rail train here in Portland.

-Now, I’m not suggesting that this couldn’t have happened if Trump wasn’t the president (or a presidential candidate), but it is no coincidence that [hate crimes rose 20% in 2016](http://www.nbcnews.com/news/us-news/u-s-hate-crimes-20-percent-2016-fueled-election-campaign-n733306) and Trump’s campaign rhetoric and inner circle of white supremacists [have created safe spaces and emboldened racists](https://www.salon.com/2017/03/08/trumps-election-has-created-safe-spaces-for-racists-southern-poverty-law-centers-heidi-beirich-on-the-wave-of-hate-crimes/).
+Now, I’m not suggesting this couldn’t have happened if Trump wasn’t the president (or a presidential candidate), but it is no coincidence that [hate crimes rose 20% in 2016](http://www.nbcnews.com/news/us-news/u-s-hate-crimes-20-percent-2016-fueled-election-campaign-n733306) and Trump’s campaign rhetoric and inner circle of white supremacists [have created safe spaces and emboldened racists](https://www.salon.com/2017/03/08/trumps-election-has-created-safe-spaces-for-racists-southern-poverty-law-centers-heidi-beirich-on-the-wave-of-hate-crimes/).

 In our old reality, all people are created equal and America is a melting pot of diversity; those were our strengths, not our weaknesses.